 After getting back from our 3 month trip, the Dmax had done 40k, and according to Isuzu’s specs it was due for an oil change in the transmission when towing.
 I was happy to roll with this, and I got one of the dealerships to do the oil change, and to fit a Davies Craig 678/698 cooler.

-Davies Craig are one of the best automatic transmission coolers out there, but plenty of other manufacturers make good units too, and this was just one that was recommended to me.
+Davies Craig have a good reputation, but plenty of other manufacturers make good units too, and this was just one that was recommended to me.
+Is it the best automatic transmission cooler?
+Probably not, and we go into it further below.

 The core size is 213mm tall, and 281mm wide with 21 plates, running a 3/8″ inlet and is good for 13934 BTU an hour.
 The actual transmission coolers are not expensive at all, and you can buy kits designed for vehicles from PWR, HPD, Davies Craig and several other manufacturers.